flocela/CaIng/README.md

                  using the Android app Cantando Ingles

 /admin/home        -Anyone can get to this page, not just admins.
 If you're
-                 an Admin-Songs link is shown.
+                 an Admin, Songs link is shown.

 /admin/songs/      -Lists all the current songs, and each song has a 'delete'
                  and 'edit' button.
 Also contains a 'new song' button.
 Only